RickGelhausen/RiboReport/README.md

 For running the workflow, several input files are required:
 - genome.fa (in the data folder)
 - annotation.gtf (in the data folder)
+- samples.tsv (in the data folder)
+- config.yaml (in the data folder)
 - fastq files and bigwig files available via NCBI GEO (https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE131514, token:ofkbusuqzbcvfip)

 ### Workflow